RhyG/rails-marketplace/README.md

 * Order success and failure pages
 * Follow users
 * Posts can be liked and commented on
-* Could improve over UX
+* Could improve overall UX